isc-projects/bind9/doc/arm/general.rst

 .. [#rfc2874] Compliance is with loading and serving of A6 records only.
    A6 records were moved to the experimental category by :rfc:`3363`.

+.. [#rfc4431] Compliance is with loading and serving of DLV records only.
+   DLV records were moved to the historic category by :rfc:`8749`.

 .. [#rfc4470] Minimally Covering NSEC records are accepted but not generated.